On Graphical Partitions with Restricted Parts: Probabilistic Estimates

-Where $C$ is a circular contour on the complex plane that centers at the origin and has a radius of $q=e^{-\alpha}$.
-This result resembles that of Szekeres and the derivation is almost the same, so we skip it. according to the saddle-point method, it is enough to evaluate the logarithm of the integrand and its derivative in order to evaluate the integral.
-After substituting $z=e^{-\alpha+i\theta}$, we may denote the logarithm of the integrand by $G(\theta,n,x)$ and obtain the following:
+where $C$ is a circular contour on the complex plane that centers at the origin and has a radius of $q=\exp(-\alpha)$.
+This is a trivial generalization of the work of Almkvist and Andrews [88], that considered the case $\mu(m)\equiv m$.
+Using the saddle-point method, used in [9], it is enough to evaluate the logarithm of the integrand and its derivatives in order to calculate the integral.
+After substituting $z=e^{-\alpha+i\theta}$, we may denote the logarithm of the integrand by $G(\theta,n,x)$ and obtain the following